davidwrede/chef-web-docs-1/includes_custom_resources/includes_custom_resources_syntax.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag custom_resources_syntax

-A custom resource is defined as a |ruby| file and is located in a cookbook's ``/resources`` directory.
+A custom resource is defined as a Ruby file and is located in a cookbook's ``/resources`` directory.
 This file

 * Declares the properties of the custom resource
 * Loads current properties, if the resource already exists